 Despite this need, research has found that most teens don’t get the recommended 8-10 hours of sleep per night.
 With this type of pressure, it is no wonder that these years often bring increased tiredness and fatigue.
 However, another reason for such fatigue may be lack of caloric intake.
 As you probably know, calories act as fuel for our body; we need them to keep our brains working and our hearts beating.

 Anorexia nervosa is, by definition, a pattern of behavior that restricts caloric intake and, therefore, decreases the amount of fuel the body ingests.
+Individuals with anorexia often intentionally limit how much food they eat, sometimes consuming far less than their daily energy requirements, which can be dangerously low.
 If you notice that your loved one is constantly showing fatigue (especially if you notice that he eats too little), it may be a clear warning sign that anorexia nervosa is developing.
+It is important to notice physical signs such as sudden weight loss, changes in skin or hair, or persistent tiredness, as these can be early indicators of anorexia.
 But for parents and other loved ones who suspect that there may be a problem with an eating disorder, any reports of constipation or abdominal pain should be closely watched.
 Since they are common symptoms of anorexia nervosa and other eating disorders, they may warrant closer observation by immediate family members and medical professionals.

 Teens and young adults need extended periods of sleep, more than older adults, because of the rapid mental and physical growth they experience during this time.
 Adolescence, ironically, can often provoke episodes of insomnia.
 In fact, for many people in this age group, this is the first time they have to deal with the inability to sleep despite needing it and wanting to do it.
 While insomnia or general insomnia may present as a normal part of adolescent development, it is also a common side effect of caloric restriction and other disordered behaviors associated with anorexia nervosa.